gisikw/advent-of-code/README.md

 The first time a solution is run, the specific docker image id is frozen via a `.docker-image-id` file in the particular solution directory, thus ensuring the solution can always be run in the environment for which it was built.

+# Language Templates

+Each language template provides a scaffold that can output the number of lines from an input file, along with the problem part that was passed in.
+We rely on STDIO to make things behave consistently, and the `test/` folder ensures that all language templates return the same output for a sample input file when invoked the same way.

+In the cases of languages requiring build infrastructure, or esoteric languages that don't support file i/o or argv, the language template may include a ./run.sh command that accepts the inputfile and part args, but can bootstrap the specific implementation.